HadrienG2/subwoofer/book/src/user-guide/latency-throughput.md

   are met (execution ports are available, inputs are ready, etc).
 It is normally given in instructions per second or per CPU clock cycle.
-Sometimes, people also provide reciprocal throughput in average CPU clock cycles per instruction, which is more tracherous to the reader because it looks a lot like a latency.
+Sometimes, people also provide reciprocal throughput in average CPU clock cycles per instruction, which is more tracherous to the reader because it looks like a latency.

 Depending on the "shape" of its machine code, a certain numerical computation will be more limited by one of these two performance limits: